vfmd/vfmd-spec/doc/specification.md

 indicator string] can potentially become _opening emphasis tags_.
 In this case, the following shall be done:

- 1. The [emphasis indicator string] is identified as a _span tag candidate_, which can potentially get interpreted as one or more _opening emphasis tags_ in the future

- 2. For each [emphasis tag string] in the [emphasis indicator string]
+ 1. For each [emphasis tag string] in the [emphasis indicator string]
     \(listed in the order in which the [emphasis tag string] appears in the [emphasis indicator string]\) a new node is pushed onto the [stack of potential opening span tags] with the following